antarctica/packer-vm-templates/README.md

 Packer is a tool for stating an operating image or ISO, configuring it and outputting the resulting virtual machine in a variety of formats for a variety of formats.

-Packer provides conveniences such as integration with Ansible and Vagrant for automating the configuration and export format of VMs respectively to create vagrant base boxes for use in projects.
+Packer provides conveniences such as integration with ansible and vagrant for automating the configuration and export format of VMs respectively to create vagrant base boxes for use in projects.

 For example a packer template can: